TimoCodez/2023/File_Zipper_Simple_Gui/readme.md

 Minimum requirements Python 3.4+

-Download the entire file zipper folder
-Open the folder on your text editor/IDE
+Download the entire File_Zipper_Simple_Gui folder content Open the folder on your text editor/IDE
 PIP install PySimpleGui as suggested on the comments in filezipper.py you can run the program from the filezipper.py file